Logo Voyage

 The Asian black bear (Ursus thibetanus) is smaller than the brown bear, and a distinct species from its American counterpart.
 They can be distinguished from American black bears by the white V-shaped patch of fur on their chests, and also tend to be smaller in size.
 They can be found in Japan, Korea, the Russian Far East, Taiwan, much of mainland China, the northern part of South Asia and Southeast Asia, Afghanistan and Southeastern Iran.

 The grey wolf (Canis lupus) is the largest member of the dog family, and the wild ancestor of domestic dogs.
 It still has small populations throughout Eurasia, with Russia home to most (over 25,000), China home to about 12,500, Spain home to a growing population of over 2,000, and also extant populations in Finland, Sweden and several countries in Central Asia and the Middle East.
-Wolf populations are establishing themselves in areas that had previously exterminated them, such as Saxony, Brandenburg, and even Franconia in Germany, as well as Norway, with plans to reintroduce them to some areas where they have been hunted to extinction.
+Wolf populations are establishing themselves in areas that had previously exterminated them, such as Saxony, Brandenburg, Franconia and other rural forested areas in Germany, as well as Norway, with plans to reintroduce them to some areas where they have been hunted to extinction.
 Wolves rarely attack humans but folklore gives them an exaggerated dangerous reputation.
 Hunters and farmers fear the economic damage their attacks on deer and livestock can cause.

 The Eurasian lynx (Lynx lynx) is the largest feline in Europe.
 They are widespread across boreal Eurasia, but nocturnal and a rather rare sight.